 Falling under the broader category of photographers, wedding photographers most often work on location taking photographs of wedding events on a contractual basis.
-According to the U.S. Bureau of Labor Statistics (BLS), 60% of photographers were self-employed as of 2015.
-Photographers earned a median salary of $31,710 per year as of May 2015.
-The number of employed photographers was expected to grow only 3% between 2014 and 2024, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), 64% of photographers were self-employed as of 2018.
+Photographers earned a median salary of $34,000 per year as of May 2018.
+The number of employed photographers was expected to decline 6% between 2018 and 2028.

 Wedding Photographer Job Duties